Learning Novel Objects Continually Through Curiosity

 \subsection{Centroid-Based Concept Learning and Pseudorehearsal}

-CBCL-PR is a recently developed state-of-the-art method for continual learning \cite{Ayub_journal20}.
-CBCL-PR has also been shown to learn objects from only a few examples whereas prior state-of-the-art methods require a large amount of training data, its memory footprint does not grow dramatically as it learns new classes, and its learning time is faster than the other, mostly deep learning, methods.
-One of the main advantages of CBCL-PR is that it can be adapted to learn from data coming in an online manner such that the new incoming data can belong to already learned classes or completely new classes \cite{Ayub_corl20}.
-Further, object classes are represented as cluster centroids and covariance matrices which can naturally help in recognizing unknown classes without any prior supervision.

-CBCL-PR is composed of three modules: 1) a feature extractor, 2) \textit{Agg-Var} clustering, and 3) a pseudo-rehearsal and classification module.
+CBCL-PR \cite{Ayub_cbclpr_IROS_21} is composed of two modules: 1) \textit{Agg-Var} clustering, and 2) a pseudo-rehearsal and classification module.
 In the learning phase, once the human provides the robot with the training examples for a new class, the first step in CBCL-PR is the generation of feature vectors from the images of the new class using a fixed feature extractor.
-In this paper, we use ResNet-18 \cite{He_2016_CVPR} pre-trained on the ImageNet dataset~\cite{Krizhevsky12} as the feature extractor.
+For object classification, we use ResNet-18 \cite{He_2016_CVPR} pre-trained on the ImageNet dataset~\cite{Krizhevsky12} as the feature extractor.